luciusDXL/TheForceEngine/README.md

 Playing Dark Forces or Outlaws using the Force Engine will add ease of use and modern features such as higher resolutions and modern control schemes such as mouse-look.
 Using the built-in tools will allow for easier modding with more modern UI, greater flexibility and the ability to use enhancements made to the Jedi Engine for Outlaws in custom Dark Forces levels - such as slopes, stacked sectors, per-sector color maps and more.

-Note that while Dark Forces support is almost complete (version 0.8), Outlaws is **not** playable yet - the focus so far has been on the framework, Dark Forces support, and JEDI reverse-engineering.
+Note that while Dark Forces support is nearly complete (version 0.8), Outlaws is **not** playable yet - the focus so far has been on the framework, Dark Forces support, and JEDI reverse-engineering.
 However, Outlaws support is planned and will be complete in TFE version 2.0.
 See **Current State** below.

 ## Copyright
 Some parts of the source code are derived by reverse-engineering the original (DOS) Dark Forces executable (and soon Outlaws - Windows).
 As a result, this code has been derived and translated from code copyrighted by LucasArts.
 Areas of the code where this is the case will include a notice in their main header file, such as /TFE_JediRenderer/jediRenderer.h